justinlee0777/popularthoughts/src/data/articles/video-games-are-not-art.md

 slug: "/video-games-are-not-art"
 createdAt: "2021-05-08T17:29:00+0000"
 seoTitle: "No, video games are not art"
-seoDescription: "Weebforce demonstrates that video games are not art."
+seoDescription: "We demonstrate that video games are not art."
 tags: ["video-game"]
 ---